Minierre/fortysix/README.md

 FortySix is a platform that allows users to customize and run genetic algorithms.
 The computational load of each genetic algorithm running on the platform is distributed across many different web-browser clients, meaning any user can sign up and contribute their computing power.

+For a video demonstration on this platform, visit: https://www.youtube.com/watch?v=SiYpjTP8c7s&index=22&list=PLx0iOsdUOUmndNwdSO_UI3KGiNlIMsPkQ

 **How to use it:**

 ##### 1. Sign up or log in and create your own room by navigating to the rooms tab on the navigation bar and creating a room

-   Once an admin of a room, you can customize the following environmental parameters:
+##### 2. Once an admin of a room, you can customize the following environmental parameters:

    | Parameter | Value | Description |
    |:------------- |:-------------|:-----|